Manage Your Device ID Card

 A power outage should not cause any problems with your transmitter.
 When the power is out, the transmitter won’t be able to send information.
 Leave it plugged in and the transmitter will automatically reset once the power is restored.
 There is no need to unplug or manually reset your transmitter.

 The green light on the front of your transmitter indicates that it is receiving power.
-While your doctor or clinic doesn’t check your connection daily, they or Abbott Technical Support can confirm that your transmitter is connected and sending data routinely.
+While your doctor or clinic doesn’t check your connection daily, they or Abbott Remote Care Technical Support can confirm that your transmitter is connected and sending data routinely.

 The typical recommendation is to take your transmitter with you only if you are traveling or away from home for long periods.
 Check with your doctor or clinic for specific recommendations.
 If your doctor or clinic recommends not taking the transmitter with you, leave your transmitter plugged in at home and it will read your device information when you return home.